 Why Should I Use Cryptocurrencies?

 Become your own bank: Cryptocurrencies give you full control over your digital assets.
 You don’t have to rely on banks or other traditional financial institutions whenever you want to make a transaction.
 It is difficult to know what cryptocurrency is, and not want to use it.

 It is available to all: People don’t have access to the transaction details in traditional exchanges, but the reverse is the case with cryptocurrencies.
 As long as you have access to the internet, you will be able to see the history of every transaction on the blockchain network, meaning there is no denial from the sender or the receiver, and the data cannot be forged.

 How Do I Get Cryptocurrencies?

 Buying and Trading

 You can either buy units of top cryptos like Bitcoin and Ethereum or other smaller and cheaper coins from exchanges.
 Crypto exchanges are business platforms that allow users to buy and sell digital assets.
-You can trade one cryptocurrency for another or fiat for digital currencies.
+You can trade from one cryptocurrency to another or fiat to digital currencies.
 Some of the best exchanges around today are Binance, Coinbase, and Gemini.
 Binance is the world’s largest crypto exchange due to its security and many other factors.